FLEX-Community

 \[\text{P2P}_t = \text{PV}^{\text{consumed}}_t - \text{PV}^{\text{self}}_t\]

-The P2P profit comes from the spread between what the aggregator charges households for community electricity (a fraction of the retail price) and what it pays them for their surplus PV (a fraction of the feed-in tariff).
-The buy/sell price factors are scenario parameters (aggregator_buy_price_factor, aggregator_sell_price_factor).
+The P2P profit comes from the spread between what the aggregator charges households for community electricity and what it pays them for their surplus PV:

 2. Aggregator Battery Optimization Profit (LP)